mymonero/mymonero-app-js/README.md

 ## Contributing

-Contributions by way of [pull request](https://help.github.com/articles/about-pull-requests/) are quite welcome.
+Contributions by way of [pull request](https://help.github.com/articles/about-pull-requests/) are very welcome, and you will be credited below if your PR is accepted.

-If you would like to contribute, please read the [architecture notes](./docs/ARCHITECTURE.md) in order to familiarize yourself with the reasons behind the current structure.
-Feel free to create a Github issue if you find any areas of the code which could use explanation or if you'd like to discuss improvements, report bugs, or ask non-support, developer-only questions.
+If you would like to contribute, please scan the [architecture notes](./docs/ARCHITECTURE.md) in order to familiarize yourself with the reasons behind the current structure.
+Feel free to create a Github issue if you find any areas of the code which could use more explanation or if you'd like to discuss improvements, report bugs, or ask non-support development/testing-only questions.
+Questions about the MyMonero technology or how to use the app should generally be asked either on StackExchange, reddit, IRC, or by contacting customer support.

 For background on this project, see [Why we built the native apps](./docs/WHY_NATIVE.md).

+There is no specific code styleguide as yet, but we ask that code contributions…

+* be kept modular or well factored, either platform-agnostic or with platform specified (see [Architecture notes](./docs/ARCHITECTURE.md)),
+* be written in a clear, understandable, [simple](https://www.infoq.com/presentations/Simple-Made-Easy), and maintainable manner,
+* employ best practices, and
+* are well tested and don't break anything, especially security.

+Aside from that, most everything's fair game.

-You may also like to read the unofficial [roadmap](./docs/ROADMAP.md) to get a picture of our thoughts for the future.
+You may also like to read the unofficial [technology roadmap](./docs/ROADMAP.md) to get a peek at what we're thinking about for the future.

-There's also an icebox of ideas, features, improvements, fixes, and other todos waiting to be knocked out.
+There's also an icebox of ideas, features, improvements, known issues, and other todos waiting to be knocked out.
+(Link coming soon)

 ## Contributors

 * 🏂 [Paul Shapiro](https://github.com/paulshapiro) aka `endogenic`
-	* Lead client app dev, project maintainer; Partner
+	* Project maintainer; Lead client app dev; Partner

 * 🦄 [Riccardo Spagni](https://github.com/fluffypony) aka `fluffyponyza`
-	* Advisor; Partner; Lead maintainer of [Monero](http://www.getmonero.org)
+	* Advisor; Partner; [Monero](http://www.getmonero.org) project core member

 * 😎 [Lee Clagett](https://github.com/vtnerd) aka `vtnerd`
 	* Lead back-end dev